Hyundai Porter

 The Hyundai Porter (현대 포터), also known as the Hyundai H-100, is a cabover Pickup truck produced by the South Korean manufacturer Hyundai since 1977.

 History

 First generation (1977–1981)

-The first generation, launched in January 1977, was called the Hyundai HD1000 and was available as a truck or as a minibus (3 and 12-seater van, ambulance).
-The truck was called the Porter.
-The HD1000 was discontinued in 1981.
+The first generation, launched in March 1977, was called the Hyundai HD1000 and was available as a truck or as a minibus (3 and 12-seater van, ambulance, introduced in January 1978).
+The truck was marketed as the Porter.
+It used the chassis of the first generation Ford Transit, but with locally developed, angular bodywork reminiscent of Japanese commercial vehicles from the period.
+The HD1000 was discontinued in 1981, subsequent to a government imposed rationalization drive; Hyundai was only allowed to build passenger automobiles as a result.
+The first generation used the Perkins 4.108 diesel engine, displacing 1759 cc and producing 55 PS.